 Pre-exposure prophylaxis (PrEP) for HIV

-Prep stands for pre-exposure HIV prophylaxis.
-It is taken as a pill on an ongoing basis by someone who does not have HIV, but may be at risk from the illness.
+PrEP stands for pre-exposure HIV prophylaxis.
+It is taken as a pill on an ongoing basis by someone who does not have HIV to stop them from getting HIV.
 PrEP is an antiretroviral drug, the same type of pill used to treat someone who is already HIV positive.

 To access PrEP in Northern Ireland, you need to be;

 - able to attend for regular three month reviews in Belfast

 - willing to stop taking PrEP when no longer eligible

 - HIV negative and have tested for HIV at a clinic in the previous 12 months